 - They have highly developed senses of smell and hearing.
 However, they do not have sharp vision.

 - Koala is a sexually dimorphic species.
-The males have 50% larger body size than females.
+The males have a 50% larger body size than females.
 Males also have more curved noses and special scent glands on their chests.

 13. How Big Is A Koala Bear – Koala Bear Size